klaytn/caver-js-examples/.github/ISSUE_TEMPLATE/--questions-and-others.md

 ---
 name: "❓ Questions and Others"
-about: Questions regarding caver-js or other issues not related to bug nor feature request
+about: Questions regarding caver-js-examples or other issues not related to bug nor feature request
 title: ''
 labels: ''